License GuideSOC 29-1041

 Read more

-Practicing optometry without an active license violates state law across the US.
-Violators face civil fines and must forfeit any income earned through unlicensed practice.
-States may impose criminal penalties for repeat offenses, though sentences are typically short.
-The specific penalties vary by state and the circumstances of the violation.
+Practicing optometry without an active license violates state law across the U.S. Penalties typically include civil fines and forfeiture of any income earned from unlicensed work.
+Some states impose criminal sentences for repeat violations.
+The specific consequences vary by state and depend on factors like the number of prior offenses and the scope of services provided.

 Career Outlook